 Protecting sensitive information is, in fact, an ongoing process.
 You can’t do what’s needed once and you’re set for life.
 It simply doesn’t work that way.
 As mentioned before, technology evolves and hacking attempts to evolve alongside it.

 Software solutions and policies become obsolete and you must constantly strive to upgrade everything.
-Lack of monitoring of the cybersecurity measures is, therefore, one of the biggest concerns today.
+Lack of monitoring of cybersecurity measures is, therefore, one of the biggest concerns today.
 A lot of companies neglect penetration testing and vulnerability assessments.

 They also neglect further educating their employees regarding new threats.
 Oftentimes, this is because of the financial reasons as investing insecurity is a major overhead for most of the companies, especially small ones.